 The search for the perfect plant has become a real data enigma.

 In their long journey towards finding a successful variety, modern seed companies make use of high-tech tools.

 We use state-of-the-art analysis equipment to systematically study the DNA of plants and identify desirable characteristics.
 We do this on a large scale, for large quantities of plants, and at a fast pace.
 Breeding companies collect millions of data points each year.

-We must ensure that we are smarter and faster than the fungi.
-Plant breeders are constantly searching all four corners of the world for wild spinach that is resistant to fungi.
+Plant breeders are searching all corners of the world for wild spinach that is resistant to fungi.
 In the laboratory, researchers unravel the genetic structure of the plant so that we can track the presence of resistance genes when the wild spinach is cross-bred with our tasty variety.

 And this work never stops.
 Every type of vegetable or flower, every type of climate, and every type of soil calls for a customized solution.